Chinch-Bug/clangen-genemod/docs/dev/writing/shortevents.md

 ***
 ### location:list[str]
->This controls the biome and camp the event appears in.
+>This controls the biome and burrow the event appears in.
 If the event can appear in any location, use "any".
 If you would like the event to occur in specific biomes, but do not want to restrict it to certain camps, then add the plain biome names.
 If you would like the event to occur in specific camps, you can specify the camps by extending the biome name accordingly: `"biome:{camp1_camp2_camp3}"`.
 In practice, this may look like the following examples: `"mountainous:camp1"`, `"beach:camp2_camp4"`, `"plains:camp1_camp2_camp3"`.

 | string        | use                              |
 |---------------|----------------------------------|